Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Method

 This simple formulation allows the new feature map $\v{F'}$ to be used together with a range of pooling operations, including traditional first order pooling, low-rank bilinear pooling and covariance pooling approximations.

-\textbf{First Order Pooling} comprises average and max pooling, the most common pooling operations.~\cite{Zhang_2019_ICCV} demonstrate that combining average and max pooling operations yields better results on the CUB dataset for fine-grained classification.
+\textbf{First Order Pooling} comprises average and max pooling, the most common pooling operations.~\cite{Zhang_2019_ICCV} demonstrate that combining average and max pooling operations yields better results on the CUB200 dataset for fine-grained classification.

-Given the \remove{re-sampled}expanded feature map $\v{F'}$, we can take samples coming from the same attention map to perform $M$ average pooling operations:
+Given the expanded feature map $\v{F'}$, we can take samples coming from the same attention map to perform $M$ average pooling operations:

 As the feature vectors $\v{p}_m^\text{AvgPrPool}$ are collected from different regions according to $\v{a}_m$, they preserve some degree of locality in the features .
-Note that total number of elements in the pooled representation is $DM$. \remove{This allows to estimate a new feature vector $\v{p_m}'$ from different regions, preserving some degree of locality in the features of $\v{p}'$.
-Each feature vector is simply concatenated to obtain $\v{p}$.}
+Note that total number of elements in the pooled representation is $DM$.

-\textbf{Second Order Pooling} \remove{regards each pixel in the feature map as a sample and computes a covariance matrix of all the features.
-To reduce the size of the output covariance matrix we apply a $1\times1$ convolution to $\v{F'}$ to reduce the number of features from $D$ to $\Tilde{D}$.
-The feature map $\v{F'}$ is reshaped to $\Tilde{D} \times s'$. } regards each feature vector $\v{F'}_{hwm}$ in the expanded feature map $\v{F'}$ as a sample and computes a covariance matrix among the features.
+\textbf{Second Order Pooling} regards each feature vector $\v{F'}_{hwm}$ in the expanded feature map $\v{F'}$ as a sample and computes a covariance matrix among the features.
 The mean and covariance matrix are computed by averaging over the spatial dimensions, $h$ and $w$, as well as over the attention map dimension $m$.
-If the feature dimension $D$ is too large, a $1\times1$ convolution on $\v{F'}$ can be used to reduce its to $\Tilde{D}\ll D$, to save computational resources.
+If the feature dimension $D$ is too large, a $1\times1$ convolution on $\v{F'}$ can be used to reduce its size to $\Tilde{D}\ll D$, to save computational resources {as previously proposed by~\cite{Li_2018_CVPR}}.
 After reshaping the feature map $\v{F'}$ to $\Tilde{D} \times S$, where $S=HWM$, the covariance matrix can be computed as: {} with $\v{\Bar{F'}}$ the average feature value over the $S$ samples.
 Furthermore,~\cite{Li_2017_ICCV} showed that normalising $\v{\Sigma}$ by taking its square root, denoted here as $\mathsf{sqrt}(\v{\Sigma})$, drastically improves the representation power of the features.
 An effective method consists in using the Newton-Schulz iterative matrix square root computation, which can be efficiently implemented on GPU~\cite{Li_2018_CVPR}.